martinhronec/JEM224/docs/Lectures.md

 ### Don't reset public history
 * don't use `git reset` when any snapshots have been pushed to a public repository
     * you have to assume that other developers are reliant upon it

-# Verion control with Git - Part 5

 ## Branches